joelparkerhenderson/queueing-theory/README.md

 Little's law assumptions:

-  * All measurement units are consistent
+  * All measurement units are consistent.

   * Conservation of flow, meaning the average arrival rate equals the average departure rate.